atyvaert/ML--predicting-hotel-prices/README.md

 LAYERX_MODEL AND TUNINGX
 ---------------------------------------------------------------------------------------------------
 In order to train the different neural networks, multiple R-files were used.
 First, the main file ‘Neural_networks’ defines the grid search parameters for each model.
-Furthermore, there are different R-scripts in which we define each model: layer1_model,layer2_model. . .
+Furthermore, there are different R-scripts in which we define each model: layer1_model,layer2_model...
 When performing a tuning run, the main file uses these R-scripts to train a particular model with the corresponding grid search values.
 While tuning the models, the results are stored in the tuning directory of each layer: _tuning, _tuning2, _tuning3 and _tuning4

 ---------------------------------------------------------------------------------------------------
 MODELS
 ---------------------------------------------------------------------------------------------------

-Because some models had to train for a long time, these models were as a workspace object after they were trained.
-In this way the user is able to load these models into their environment if retraining would be necessary.
+Because some models had to train for a long time, these models were saved as a workspace object after they were trained.
+In this way, the user is able to load these models into their environment if retraining would be necessary.
 The folder called models contains all these workspace objects of the models.

 ---------------------------------------------------------------------------------------------------